gbouras13/CRS_Saureus_Evolutionary_Landscape/README.md

   <img src="img/Chromosome_Workflow.png" alt="Chromosome Workflow" height=600>
 </p>

 The section forms the bulk of the analysis conducted for the manuscript.
-The Snakemake pipeline can be found in the Chromosome_Snakemake directory.
+The Snakemake pipeline can be found in the `Chromosome_Snakemake` directory.

-Before this, all chromosome assemblies were annotated with bakta (not included in this repository as the scripts are part of a larger project) using e.g. for C1, where C1.fasta is the chromosome assembly from hybracter:
+Before this, all chromosome assemblies were annotated with [bakta](https://github.com/oschwengers/bakta) (not included in this repository as the scripts are part of a larger project).
+You can replicate these as follows: e.g. for C1, where C1.fasta is the chromosome assembly from hybracter:

 ```
 bakta --db bakta_db --verbose --output C1 --prefix C1 --locus-tag C1 --threads 8 C1.fasta